本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 Before that, we let set up the tool that needs to be used by the first agent to explore my personal YouTube channel.

-This is achieved using the YouTubeChannelSearchTool
+This is achieved using the YouTubeChannelSearchTool class, by providing the handle @techwithzoum .

 youtube_tool = YoutubeChannelSearchTool(youtube_channel_handle='@techwithzoum')